Russia says EU tries to impose 'alien view' of homosexuality

 "Such an approach encounters resistance not only in the countries upholding traditional values, but also in those countries which have always taken a liberal attitude towards queers," it said.

-It gave as an example the opposition of many French people to the legalization of same-sex marriage last year.
+It gave as an example the opposition of many French people to the legalisation of same-sex marriage last year.

 Russia, preparing to host the Winter Olympics in Sochi next month, has come under fire from human rights activists over a law banning the dissemination of "gay propaganda" among minors.